 - Personalize the invoice with your business details.

-- To add text, simply click on the spot where you want to add text and start typing, and then delete the dummy text.
+- To add text, just click on the spot where you want to add text and start typing and then delete the dummy text.

 - If the invoice has a place for your logo, click the box around the text that says Your Logo Here.
 Click on Insert and choose Picture, then browse for your company logo, select it, and choose Insert.
 Allowable file types include .jpg, .gif, and .bmp.